-As far as the performance goes, Dual Channel RAM does NOT give you double the performance benefit as compared to a single channel RAM.
+Regarding the performance, Dual Channel RAM does NOT give you double the performance benefit compared to a single channel RAM.

-However, GamersNexus.net had a done a comprehensive study on this.
-The graph below shows the single and dual channel RAM performance testing on MaxxMem, which is a benchmark that tests the memory bandwidth, memory write, read and copy speeds.
+However, GamersNexus.net has done a comprehensive study on this.
+The graph below shows the single and dual-channel RAM performance testing on MaxxMem, a benchmark that tests the memory bandwidth and writes, read, and copy speeds.

-I recommend watching the entire video where GamersNexus.net benchmarks Single vs Dual Channel RAM.
+I recommend watching the video where GamersNexus.net benchmarks Single vs. Dual-Channel RAM.

-But from the MaxxMem results, there is almost a 30% improvement in the performance when using Dual Channel memory when compared to Single Channel, so it would a shame to not utilize the Dual Channel memory if both your motherboard and the CPU support it.
+But from the MaxxMem results, there is almost a 30% improvement in the performance when using Dual-Channel memory compared to Single Channel, so it would be a shame not to utilize the Dual-Channel memory if both your motherboard and the CPU support it.

-Of course, the performance difference varies depending upon the application and the task you run and it won’t always be an optimistic 30% improvement, but the important point is that leveraging Dual Channel WOULD NOT HAVE TO COST YOU AN EXTRA PENNY.
+Of course, the performance difference varies depending on the application and the task you run, and it won’t always be an optimistic 30% improvement.
+Still, the critical point is that leveraging Dual Channel WOULD NOT HAVE TO COST YOU AN EXTRA PENNY.

-All you need to do is have two RAM sticks plugged into the right slots!
+All you need to do is have two RAM sticks plugged into the correct slots!